Lopera47/CNN_BuiltandKeras-TL-_TumorClassification/ReadME.md

 1. in: files used as a inputs (see info_images.txt).
 2. out: final files as part of the outputs including the best classifier (CNN).
 3. EDA.ipynb: file with the exploratory data analysys.
-4. CNN_Classifier.ipynb: building, runnig, tuning and downlading a classifying Convolutional Network.
+4. CNN_Classifier.ipynb: building, runnig, tuning and downlading a classifying Convolutional Network and using a transfer learning model (InceptionV3).